Antonianism: Political activities and suppression

 The Antonians, led by Dona Beatriz, occupied the territory of Mbanza Kongo.
 It served as a base for Antonian missionaries, who were sent by Dona Beatriz to convert followers to her movement, and "to urge rulers of the divided Kongo territories to unite under one king".
-Her aims were to end the civil wars that had plagued the kingdom since the arrival of the Portuguese.
+She aimed to end the civil wars that had plagued the kingdom since the arrival of the Portuguese.
 Dona Beatriz' political influence was a threat to Pedro IV and the Portuguese administration that supported him.
 In 1706, Pedro IV had Dona Beatriz arrested and burned at the stake for heresy, under the urging of Portuguese Capuchin monks.
 The movement of Antonianism did not immediately die when she did and in 1708 twenty thousand Antonians marched on King Pedro IV, who eventually defeated them and restored his kingdom.

 Although the movement had a short life under the leadership of Dona Beatriz, artifacts have survived, including St. Anthony figurines made of "ivory, brass, and wood ... affixed to crosses, used as staff finials, and worn as pendants.... these images, called Toni Malau or "Anthony of good fortune" in KiKongo, served to guard their bearers against illness and other misfortunes".